HPCarey/pt-booking/README.md

     - 500 error causing add_booking and update_booking form pages not to render.

     - Etag errors when deploying to Heroku (not recorded in project board but present in commit messages).
-These turned out not to be bugs in the code but a common heroku deployment issue which corrects itself after a few deployment attempts.
+These turned out not to be bugs in the code, but a common heroku deployment issue which corrects itself after a few deployment attempts.
 * Other more minor issues and bugs that were fixed relatively quickly are recorded in the project board and issues.

 [Back to top](#contents)